-I went to Lithuania for few days — 66 hours to be exact- of Blockchain ecosystem discovery.
-The journey was organized in Vilnius by Startup LightHouse & Softlanding, two organizations supported by Europe Horizon 2020 plan.
+I spent 66 hours in Lithuania, in Vilnius.
+The scope was a blockchain ecosystem discovery journey organized by Startup LightHouse & Softlanding, two organizations supported by Europe Horizon 2020 plan.
 Vilnius felt like a combination of intense historic past and a strong desire to look forward.
-They do so in a much more efficient manner than some of the most developed nations.
+They do so in a way more efficiently than some of the most developed nations.

 An entrepreneur’s mindset

-To start with, Vilnius’ infrastructure is definitely modern: highest internet bandwidth in Central and Eastern Europe, fastest public wifi globally.
-At the same time, the whole city seems surrounded by an “entrepreneurial aura”.
+Vilnius’ is modern: highest internet bandwidth in Central and Eastern Europe, fastest public wifi globally.
 If they were less than a 100 startups in 2012, today Vilnius counts around 400 startups expected to growth 2,5x within 3 years (Fig 1 & 2) and a various range of coworking spaces & workplaces dedicated to startups.
 Vilnius tech park was opened in 2014.
 As of today, there are 1500 startups and entreprises’ innovation outpost are on the waiting list to get a desk next to the gorilla (Fig 3).
+The whole city seems surrounded by an “entrepreneurial aura”.

 The startup scene is for 60% made of ICT ie gaming, social media & network, productivity & collaboration, SAAS & cloud, education, entertainment, e-governance, e-commerce, analytics & big data and around 120 fintech startups.
 As a result, banks such as Barclays are outlasting « innovation hubs » there.
 We had the chance to visit Barclays Rise Vilnius, which provides support to startups in exchange of an equity stake.
 In top of the coworking space, mentoring sessions, workshops and tailor made connections are provided to the startups.
 Although, Barclays does that without « acquisition » perspective in order to not burden the startup with the same heavy regulations banks must be compliant with.
 Another example is Swedbank, one of the biggest Swedish banks, which offers an Open Banking API.
 This provides to startups and early days projects a testing environment to improve their product and validate its legal compliance before release.